Paying for your program

 Withdrawals and refunds

-If you decide to withdraw from the program, it is your responsibility to email a formal statement to the Kristin Martindale, administrative coordinator, outlining the reason for your withdrawal.
+If you decide to withdraw from the program, it is your responsibility to email a formal statement to the Kristin Martindale, administrative and program coordinator, outlining the reason for your withdrawal.

 Your participation agreement form will describe clearly the payment amounts and billing timeline, and will also establish deadlines for refunds in the event of withdrawal.
 Generally, you will have two withdrawal deadlines: